-The KC Stadium replaced Hull’s old stadium Boothferry Park.
-First plans for the stadium were made in the late 1990s and construction started in 2001.
-The stadium officially opened on the 18th of December 2002 with a match between Hull City and Sunderland (1-0).
+MKM Stadium, earlier also called KCOM Stadium and KC Stadium, replaced Hull’s old stadium Boothferry Park.
+First plans for the construction of a new stadium were made in the late 1990s and building works started in 2001.
+The stadium officially opened on 18 December 2002 with a match between Hull City and Sunderland (1-0).

-Construction of the KC Stadium cost £44 million and was financed by the city of Hull, that therefore also owns the stadium.
+Construction of the MKM Stadium cost £44 million and was financed by the city of Hull, who therefore also own the stadium.
 The stadium is easily expandable to a capacity of about 30,000.

-The KC Stadium is located about a mile west of Hull’s city centre and main rail station.
+The MKM Stadium is located about a mile west of Hull’s city centre and main rail station.
 The walk to the stadium should take no more than 20 minutes.
-Alternatively there are buses that run over Anlaby Road.
+Alternatively, there are buses that run over Anlaby Road.

-By car, approaching the city from the M64 motorway, follow the A63 into the city.
+If arriving by car and approaching the city from the M64 motorway, follow the A63 into the city.
 Exit the A63 just before the fly-over following the signs for Local Traffic/Infirmary.
-From there follow the signs to the KC Stadium.
+From there follow the signs to the KCOM Stadium.

 Address: Walton Street, Hull, HU3 6HU

-Tickets for Hull City games can be purchased online, by phone +44 (0) 1482 505600, or in person at the ticket office at the stadium.
+Tickets for Hull City games can be purchased online, or in person at the fan store at MKM Stadium.